evangipson/rime/README.md

 - Dramatic
 - In [session 3](#session-3), the party learns he has been sick for about 3 weeks

+## Fell
+- A member of a caravan that left the castle of [Caer Dineval](#caer-dineval)

+## Doob

+## Huwar
+- A member of a caravan that left the castle of [Caer Dineval](#caer-dineval)

+## Ekkar Kestle
+- United the orc and barbarian tribes in an attempt to take over the [Ten Towns](#ten-towns)
+- Built a set of two towers out of crystal
+- These towers were destroyed and shattered and sent fragments of the crystal material out to the far reaches of [Icewind Dale](#icewind-dale)

 # Legends
 ## Oraal the Frost Maiden
 - orail the frost maiden is the reason why there is no sun in [Bryn Shander](#bryn-shander) the last two years, even some worship orail